-- Taking flexi-access drawdown income.
+- When you take flexi-access drawdown income.

 - Taking an uncrystallised pension lump sum (UFPLS) or a stand alone lump sum.